gittuf/gittuf/docs/gaps/9/README.md

 The developer of some network repository must be able to contribute to the repository while abiding by both the local and controller's rules.

-TODO: tie it to external policy badging (we inherit policy from baseline X)
+TODO: tie it to external policy badging (we inherit policy from baseline X) -->

 ## Reasoning

+TODO

 ## Backwards Compatibility